tornadocash/tornado-core/README.md

 You can read more about it in [this medium article](https://medium.com/@tornado.cash/introducing-private-transactions-on-ethereum-now-42ee915babe0)

+## Requirements

+1. `node v11.15.0`
+2. `npm install -g npx`

+## Deploy ERC20 Poof Cash

+NOTE:

+1. `npm i`
+2. `npm run download`
+3. `npm run build:contract`
+4. `cp .env.example .env`.
+Edit your .env:
+  - For `TOKEN_AMOUNT`, specify the size of the pool you want to support
+  - For `PRIVATE_KEY` specify the private key you want to deploy with
+  - For `ERC20_TOKEN` specify the token address you want to support
+5. `npx truffle migrate --network alfajores --reset --f 5`

+**Note**.
+If you want to reuse the same verifier for all the instances, then after you deployed one of the instances you should only run the 5th migration (`--f 5`).
+Likely, you will want to tune your .env parameters for each run of the 5th migration.

 ## Specs

 - Deposit gas cost: 1088354 (43381 + 50859 \* tree_depth)